radius-project/docs/docs/content/tutorials/tutorial-recipe/index.md

    default   Applications.Datastores/redisCaches     bicep                            radius.azurecr.io/recipes/local-dev/rediscaches:latest
    ```

-{{< alert title="💡 Dev Recipes" color="info" >}}
+{{< alert title="💡 Local-dev Recipes" color="info" >}}
-Dev environments are preloaded with [`dev` Recipes]({{< ref "guides/recipes/overview#use-community-dev-recipes" >}}), a set of Recipes that allow you to quickly get up and running with lightweight containerized infrastructure.
+Dev environments are preloaded with [local-dev Recipes]({{< ref "guides/recipes/overview#use-community-dev-recipes" >}}), a set of Recipes that allow you to quickly get up and running with lightweight containerized infrastructure.
 In This how-to guide, the dev Redis Recipe deploys a lightweight Redis container into your Kubernetes cluster.

 When a Recipe is named "default" it will be used by default when deploying resources when a Recipe is not specified.
 {{< /alert >}}